Sonya Kitchell

 Sonya Kitchell (born March 1, 1989, in Ashfield, MA) is an American singer-songwriter.
 Kitchell formed her first band and began writing music in 2001.
-In 2004 Sonya signed with Velour Records and was named the second Starbucks Hear Music Artist, releasing her first international-selling record, Words Came Back to Me on Velour Records.
+In 2004, she signed with Velour Records and was named the second Starbucks Hear Music Artist, releasing her first international-selling record, Words Came Back to Me on Velour Records.
 She has toured globally to Japan, Europe and across the U.S. many times in support of the album.